Selphira/DUKP/Readme.md

 - A multi-class fighter/mage (elf) kit: The Bladesinger.
 (Selection on fighter class)

 - A multi-class cleric/wild mage (human) kit: The Theurgical Explorer.
 (Selection on cleric class)

-- A multi-class cleric/wild mage (human) kit: The Theurgical Explorer.
-(Selection on cleric class)